burningion/katacoda-tracing-datadog/golang-kubernetes/step2.md

-# Instrumenting with the Agent Container for Observability
+# Instrumenting with the Our Application for Observability

 Let's open up our basic Golang app and see how it's been instrumented.